Quasinormal modes for integer and half-integer spins within the large angular momentum limit: Numerical analysis of the large multipolar regime for QNFs in 4D spherically-symmetric BH spacetimes

-We now proceed to a complete study of the DO method for QNFs of spin $s \in \{ 0,1/2,1,3/2,2\}$ in the 4D Schwarzschild, RN, and SdS BH spacetimes.
-We apply the method also to the ``uniform" potential of eq. (\ref{eq:bigL}): since this expression encodes the generalised behaviour of fields in the large multipolar limit, it is useful to observe a direct application of numerical methods to this expression when analysing the behaviour of individual fields in the large-$\ell$ limit.
-Note that our treatment of QNFs associated with fields of integer and half-integer spin differ slightly: when applying the DO method to integer fields, we parametrise the angular momentum as $L = \ell + 1/2$; for the half-integer fields, we use $\bar{L}$ instead.
+We note also that our treatment of QNFs associated with fields of integer and half-integer spin differ slightly: when applying the DO method to integer fields, we parametrise the angular momentum as $L = \ell + 1/2$; for the half-integer fields, we use $\bar{L}$ instead.
 This change in parametrisation is necessitated by the differing representation of the angular momentum within the effective potentials for integer and half-integer fields, as shown in section \ref{sec:potentials}.
 Further distinction is also required for the definition of $\bar{L}$ for spin-1/2 and spin-3/2 fields.
 For the Dirac case (and the ``uniform" potential),

 For the Rarita-Schwinger case,

 These are in accordance with the definitions of the spinor eigenvalue on the $(d-2)$-sphere provided in section \ref{sec:potentials}.
 For further clarity on the choice of parametrisations, see appendix \ref{app}.
 Consider Tables \ref{table:SdSGravLow} and \ref{table:SdSDiracLow} for the distinction between $L$ and $\bar{L}$, where the results for spin-2 QNFs can be compared with those of spin-1/2 QNFs, respectively.
 For the distinction between half-integer cases, consider the spin-1/2 QNFs of Table \ref{table:SchwarzComp1} and the spin-3/2 QNFs of Table \ref{table:SchwarzComp2}.